Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 1. Similarity Attraction (Affinity) Bias

 To avoid this bias, consider “blind” resume reviews.
-Not being able to view introductory information on a resume (such as names, home addresses, and so on), may help curb affinity biases when reviewing resumes.
-Names, for example, can at times suggest a particular race, gender, or ethnicity.
+Not being able to view introductory information (such as names, home addresses, and so on), may help curb affinity biases when reviewing resumes.
+Names, for example, can suggest a particular race, gender, or ethnicity.
 All hiring managers should be able to manage this type of information responsibly, but if you have a concern with one or more members of your hiring team, until those issues are fully resolved, this may be a suitable workaround.

 Consider using recruiting software that leverages an algorithm database to filter resumes based on keywords such as skills, job titles, and education levels.
+Be aware that some software may disadvantage candidates with disabilities, leading to more discrimination in hiring.
+The Equal Employment Opportunity Commission (EEOC) even provided guidance on this topic.

 2. Social Comparison Bias